-Peter Paul Rubens made this painting for an altarpiece inside a Catholic chapel.
-It was intended to serve as a meditational device-to focus the viewer's attention on the suffering of Christ and inspire devotion.
+Rubens made this painting for an altarpiece inside a Catholic chapel.
+It was intended to serve as an aid for prayer-to focus a viewer's attention on the suffering of Christ and inspire devotion.
 Pretend that you are not familiar with the religious story depicted in the painting.
 What kinds of emotional responses do you have to this work of art?
 What visual elements of the painting make you feel this way?